The History Forum showcases the best new work on New York City

 by, and conversations with, historians and history makers are moderated by Suzanne Wasserman, Director of the Gotham Center.

-OUR FINAL SPRING 2013 FORUM WILL BE FREE AND OPEN TO THE PUBLIC, no reservations required.
+ALL FALL 2013 FORUMS WILL BE FREE AND OPEN TO THE PUBLIC.
+Reservations are required for only two of the events, those on September 25th and December 10th.
 Admittance to the event will operate on a first-come, first-served basis.

 All forums are FREE for CUNY Graduate Center students.